Aptean/integration-services/README.md

 You can then view the events in https://stg.integration-consumer.apteansharedservices.com/inbox

-For the http endpoint to be registered as Webhook receiver for AIP you need to implement the following in the API controller:
+For the http endpoint to be registered as Webhook receiver for AIP you can implement the following in the API controller.
+(You could also build a logic app/function app for a webhook receiver.
+More information is available in Microsoft sites for Event Grid)

 ```
 using System;